 LABEL DESCRIPTION This is the index number of an associated wireless station.
 MAC Address This field displays the MAC address of an associated wireless station.
-Rate (Mbps) This field displays the transmission rate of the wireless LAN traffic between an associated wireless station and an AP.
-RSSI (dBm) This field displays the strength of the wireless LAN signal between an associated wireless station and an AP.
+Rate (Mbps) This field displays the transmission rate of the wireless LAN traffic between an associated wireless station and the Zyxel Device.
+RSSI (dBm) The RSSI (Received Signal Strength Indicator) field shows the WiFi signal strength of the station's wireless connection.
 The normal range is -30dBm to -79dBm.
 If the value drops below -80dBm, try moving the associated wireless station closer to the Zyxel Device to get better signal strength.

-Table 141 System Monitor > WLAN Station Status
+Table 1.53 System Monitor > WLAN Station Status 0,010111 111011101

-LABEL DESCRIPTION SNR SNR (Signal-to-Noise Ratio) measures the strength of the wireless LAN signal and the background noise on the line.
-The greater the number, the better the quality of the wireless LAN.
+LABEL DESCRIPTION SNR The Signal-to-Noise Ratio (SNR) is the ratio between the received signal power and the received noise power.
 The normal range is 15 to 40.
 If the value drops below 15, try moving the associated wireless station closer to the Zyxel Device to get better quality of wireless LAN.
-Level This field displays a number which represents the strength of the wireless LAN signal between an associated wireless station and an AP.
+Level This field displays a number which represents the strength of the wireless LAN signal between an associated wireless station and the Zyxel Device.
 The Zyxel Device uses the RSSI and SNR values to determine the strength of the wireless LAN signal.
 5 means the Zyxel Device is receiving an excellent wireless LAN signal.
 4 means the Zyxel Device is receiving a very good wireless LAN signal.
 3 means the Zyxel Device is receiving a weak wireless LAN signal, 2 means the Zyxel Device is receiving a very weak wireless LAN signal.
 1 means the Zyxel Device is not receiving a wireless LAN signal.